KDMcMullan/ATU-100-EXT-YAF-2E0UMK/README.md

 # Antenna tuner - ATU-100 EXT - Yet Another Firmware
 A tweaked version of DG4SN's version of N7DCC's project.

-I shared all of DG4SN's motivations: particularly the ability to use an environment I undestand.
+I share all of DG4SN's given motivations for this peoject: particularly the ability to use an environment I undestand.
 I use the tuner QRP with quite an elderly RT, and wanted to be able to switch on and off auto-tune without adding an exta button.
-Unfortunately, I found two little places where DG4SN's version could be better:
+Unfortunately, Sven has [stopped developing the firmware](https://github.com/DG4SN/ATU-100-EXT-YAF/issues/2#issuecomment-2628881203).
+What better opportunity for a play?
+There are a couple of places I felt it could use some improvement:
-- My device must be slightly different, since when I flashed thw DG4SN code, my display was upside-down.
+- My device must be slightly different, since when I flashed the DG4SN code, my display was upside-down.
 - The auto cal wasn't working.
-Looking at the code, I believe that once teh threshold is passed, that value is used as the cal value, if it's "stable" (ie it's been the same for two sucessive iterations).
+Looking at the code, I believe that once the threshold is passed, that value is used as the calibration value, if it's stable.
+The definition of "stable" is that it's been the same for two sucessive iterations.
+This is thought to be insufficient.
 - I would like a power meter rather than just a flickery number.

 I'm sure they would have fixed the first two, in fact another ham modified the screen rotation, but I wanted to have a go at this myself, and what's the point in having it in my preferred environment, if I don't play?!
 Ultimately, I'll add a menu item to rotate, and I'll ahve a play with a power peter and maybe a rolling history of power or something fancy later.